Jrschellenberg/cfms-website.github.io/src/site/_news/call-for-applications-cfms-md-financial-leadership-awards-due-january-18.md

 Subsidized travel to the awards reception at the CFMS Spring General Meeting in Niagara Falls on April 11-13th, 2019

-More information and the application are available&nbsp;[here](https://www.cfms.org/resources/md-leadership-awards.html).
+More information and the application are available [here](https://www.cfms.org/resources/md-leadership-awards.html).
 You will need to log in with your CFMS account.

 The applications require a CV, personal letter, reference letters and letter of good standing from your institution.
 Applications are due January 18th 2019 at 11:59pm EST.

-&nbsp;